 In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 We routinely monitor for contaminants in your drinking water according to Federal and State laws.
 We take all of our water samples to Montana Environmental Laboratory in Kalispell (406-755-2131).
 They are a private laboratory that is certified by the State of Montana and the EPA to analyze drinking water.

 Our sampling frequency complies with EPA and state drinking water regulations.
-The following tests were performed to identify possible contaminants in our system during the period of January 1 to December 31, 2015:
+The following tests were performed to identify possible contaminants in our system during the period of January 1 to December 31, 2018:

-- 12 coliform bacteria tests- all were coliform free. - 1 Nitrate plus Nitrite test - result was within EPA guidelines. - Tests to determine the possible presence of eleven inorganic contaminants - results were within EPA standards. - Tests to determine the possible presence of 61 organic contaminants - none were detected.
+- 22 coliform bacteria tests- all were coliform free. - 3 Nitrate plus Nitrite tests - result was within EPA guidelines. - Tests to determine the possible presence of 40 pesticides & herbicides - none were detected.